cviebrock/sluggable/README.md

 `separator` defines the separator used when building a slug.
 Default is a hyphen.

-`unqiue` is a boolean defining whether slugs should be unique among all models of the given type.
+`unique` is a boolean defining whether slugs should be unique among all models of the given type.
 For example, if you have two blog posts and both are called "My Blog Post", then they will both sluggify to "my-blog-post" (when using Sluggable's default settings).
 This could be a problem, e.g. if you